A Survey on Adversarial Contention Resolution: Jamming-Resistant Contention Resolution

 Subsequently, this line of work has been extended to several challenging settings, showing constant competitiveness so long as $\gamma$ is known to all the \things, and the algorithm is executed for a sufficiently large number of slots.
 Richa~{et al.}~\cite{richa:jamming2} consider a multi-hop network modeled as a unit disk graph (UDG).
-A description of the UDG has been given by Schmid and Wattenhofer~\cite{schmid2006algorithmic}.
-First, Richa~{et al.}~\cite{richa:jamming2,DBLP:journals/dc/RichaSSZ13} consider the setting where the adversary is 1-uniform and the UDG is connected, or each \thing has at least $2/\epsilon $ neighbors.
-Then, against a $1$-uniform $(T, 1 - \epsilon)$-bounded adversary, the authors provide an algorithm, named \textsc{Jade}, that is \whp constant competitive.
-Second, Richa~{et al.}~\cite{richa:jamming2} prove that, if the graph is not connected, or the adversary is $2$-uniform---for any slot, the adversary may choose any partition of the $n$ \things and have the members of one partition hear jamming, while the others do not---and \things each have $o(1/\epsilon)$ neighbors, then \textsc{Jade} can fail to be constant competitive.

-Against a \defn{reactive} jamming adversary---who can learn whether or not the channel is idle in the current slot and can choose to jam based on this information---Richa~{et al.}~\cite{richa:jamming3,DBLP:journals/ton/RichaSSZ13} show that constant competitiveness is still possible.
-In addition to jamming, more benign noise, such as interference due to environmental factors, can present a challenge to communication.
+Informally, under the UDG model, each \thing can broadcast within a disk centered about its location, and two \things may communicate if their respective disks intersect (see Schmid and Wattenhofer~\cite{schmid2006algorithmic} for discussion of the UDG model).
+First, Richa~{et al.}~\cite{richa:jamming2,DBLP:journals/dc/RichaSSZ13} consider the setting where the $(T, 1 - \epsilon)$-bounded adversary is 1-uniform, and the UDG is connected or each \thing has at least $2/\epsilon$ neighbors.
+The authors provide an algorithm, named \textsc{Jade}, that is \whp constant competitive.
+Second, Richa~{et al.}~\cite{richa:jamming2} prove that, if the graph is not connected, or the adversary is $2$-uniform---for any slot, the adversary selects any partition of the $n$ \things and has the members of one partition hear jamming, while the others do not---and some \things have $o(1/\epsilon)$ neighbors, then \textsc{Jade} can fail to be constant competitive.
+Against a \defn{reactive} jamming adversary---who first learns whether the channel is idle in the current slot and then chooses whether to jam---Richa~{et al.}~\cite{richa:jamming3,DBLP:journals/ton/RichaSSZ13} show that constant competitiveness is possible.

-Under the SINR model (recall Section~\ref{sec:wakeup-problem}), Ogierman~et al.~\cite{ogierman:competitive,ogierman2018sade} address jamming.
-The authors provide a multiplicative weights update algorithm that is $2^{-O(1/\epsilon)^{2/\alpha-2}}$ -competitive, where $\alpha>2$ is a parameter of the SINR model known as the path-loss exponent, which corresponds to the degree of signal attenuation.
+Under the SINR channel model (recall Section~\ref{sec:static-wakeup}), Ogierman~et al.~\cite{ogierman:competitive,ogierman2018sade} address jamming in a more-general network topology than prior results on competitiveness.
+The authors provide a multiplicative weights update algorithm that is $2^{-O(1/\epsilon)^{2/(\alpha-2)}}$ -competitive, where $\alpha>2$ is a parameter of the SINR model known as the path-loss exponent, which corresponds to the degree of signal attenuation.
+This competitiveness holds if the algorithm is executed for a sufficiently large number of slots against a $1$-uniform adversary and the transmission range contains at least one node, or at least $2/\epsilon$ nodes within the transmission range of every node.